projectmesa/mesa-frames/docs/general/development/index.md

 ### When to Use Runtime Type Checking

-✅ **Recommended for:**
+✅ **Automatically enabled (recommended):**

+- Hatch development environment (`hatch shell dev`)
+- VS Code debugging sessions
+- VS Code test execution
+- Contributing to mesa-frames development

+✅ **Manual activation (when needed):**

-- Development and debugging
+- Development and debugging in other IDEs
-- Writing new features
+- Writing new features outside VS Code
-- Running unit tests
+- Running unit tests from command line
 - Troubleshooting type-related issues
-- Contributing to mesa-frames

 ❌ **Not recommended for:**
 - Production deployments